pottendo/pottendo-SK64-network/README_network.md

 ## Introduction
 The main goal of this fork of Sidekick64 is to find out if it is possible to use the network capabilities of a Raspberry Pi in parallel with the emulation modes of Sidekick64 without meddling too much with any timings needed for reliably emulating C64 carts.
 Further goals were for me to learn how to use the Circle bare metal framework and to learn how Sidekick64 does its magic by trying to understand its source code.

-Once network features were squeezed into the "clockwork" of Sidekick64 without disturbing it too much, I started to add some network features to make use of the newly gained network capabilities.
+Once network features were squeezed into the "clockwork" of Sidekick64 without disturbing it too much, I started to add some network demos and tried to implement modem emulation to make use of the newly gained network capabilities.
+Without the excellent network examples of the Circle bare metal framework this would have been much harder to achieve.
 ## Summary: Network features in a nutshell
 Currently the following network related features are offered by the experimental Sidekick64 network kernel:
 * Join your network, obtain IP address and stuff via DHCP (mandatory)